Article Created: December 2019

-I’m extremely prone to checking social media once a minute.
-I realized I wasn’t going to read if I was checking Instagram all the time.
+I'm highly prone to checking social media once a minute.
+I realized I wasn't going to read if I was checking Instagram all the time.

-I disabled all of my social media accounts to really solidify my commitment to reading.
+I disabled all of my social media accounts to solidify my commitment to reading.
 It was definitely tough the first three days.
-Eventually I adapted.
+Eventually, I adapted.

-After a few more days, I stopped having the impulse to open Facebook and I was able to really hone in on my books.
+After a few more days, I stopped having the impulse to open Facebook, and I could really hone in on my books.

-Again, I’m very much a go-big-or-go-home type and this might not be for everyone.
+Again, I'm very much a go-big-or-go-home type, which might not be for everyone.
 Setting 15-minute screen limits on your phone can be just as effective.

-I’m also on over a dozen group threads.
+I'm also on over a dozen group threads.
 The amount of distracting texts I get per day is downright silly.
-I set my phone to “do not disturb” so I see texts later and only receive important calls.
+I set my phone to "Do Not Disturb," so I see texts later and only receive essential calls.